AbeWinters/Threat-Profiles-for-Control-Prioritization/README.md

 ## Thesis
 The thesis is is a master's thesis for the Cybersecurity master at the University of Twente, and has been the result of an internship at [Secura](https://www.secura.com/).
-It is written by Abe Winters and can be found via the following [link](/).
+It is written by Abe Winters and can be found via the following [link](/) [will be added once available].

 <!-- ## Challenges